Enterprise Application Integration

 - How much does an enterprise integration project cost?

 - A single point-to-point integration (for example, syncing orders from an e-commerce platform into an ERP) typically costs $15,000–40,000 and takes 4–8 weeks.
 An integration layer connecting five to ten systems through an API gateway or event bus usually runs $60,000–200,000 over 3–9 months.
-StepTo engineers bill $35–75/hr depending on seniority, roughly 40–60% below Western European or US integration consultancies.
+StepTo engineers bill $35–75/hr for most delivery work, roughly 40–60% below Western European or US integration consultancies.

 - Should we use an iPaaS like MuleSoft or build custom integrations?